Choosing the right CRM solution is not an easy task.

 Many CRMs have charts and graphs that allow you to visualize workflows, manage deals in a Kanban view, and build smart automations.
 These are handy features but they alone won’t help you build a profitable business.

-On the contrary, having long-term and trusted relationships with your clients will help you differentiate your business from competitors and grow profits.
+Having long-term and trusted relationships with your clients will help you differentiate your business from competitors and grow profits.

 That’s why, on top of workflows and data storage options, you want a CRM with relationship-building features, such as: